uwsampa/grappa/BUILD.md

 Requirements
 -------------------------------------------------------------------------------
-- Ruby version >= 1.9.3
-- CMake version >= 2.8.6
-  - on the Sampa cluster: `/sampa/share/cmake/bin/cmake`
-  - on PNNL PAL cluster: `module load cmake`
-- GCC version >= 4.7.
-  - on the Sampa cluster: `/sampa/share/gcc-4.7.2/rtf/bin/{gcc,g++}`
-  - on PNNL PAL cluster: `module load gcc-4.7.2`
-- MPI (tested with OpenMPI & Mvapich2)
-  - on Sampa: should be autodetected
-  - on PNNL PAL cluter: `module load mvapich2/1.9b`

 You must have the following to be able to build Grappa:

 * Build system
   * Ruby >= 1.9.3
   * CMake >= 2.8.6
+    * on the Sampa cluster: `/sampa/share/cmake/bin/cmake`
+    * on PNNL PAL cluster: `module load cmake`
 * Compiler
   * GCC >= 4.7.2 (we depend on C++11 features only present in 4.7.2 and newer)
   * Or: Clang >= 3.4
+    * on the Sampa cluster: `/sampa/share/gcc-4.7.2/rtf/bin/{gcc,g++}`
+    * on PNNL's PAL cluster: `module load gcc-4.7.2`
 * External:
-  * MPI (tested with OpenMPI >= 1.5.4 and Mvapich2 >= 1.7, but should work with any)
+  * MPI (tested with OpenMPI >= 1.5.4 and Mvapich2 >= 1.7, but we're not picky)
+    * on the Sampa cluster: should be autodetected
+    * on PNNL's PAL cluster: `module load mvapich2/1.9b`

-The configure script deals with some other dependences automatically.
-You may want to override the default behavior for your specific system.
-See [BUILD.md](BUILD.md) for more details.
+The following dependencies are dealt with automatically.
+You may want to override the default behavior for your specific system as described in the next section, especially in the case of Boost (if you already have a copy in a non-standard place).

-The following dependencies are dealt with automatically:

 * Slightly modified versions distributed with Grappa:
   * GASNet (preferably compiled with the Infiniband conduit, but any conduit will do)